danielcobo/resolutions/README.md

 - To preview run `npm start`
 - To test run `npm test`
-- To build an optimized version in the `public` subfolder run `npm run build`
+- To build an optimized version in the `build` subfolder run `npm run build`